Becoming a Licensed Broker in Massachusetts blog post image

 Jacqueline Kyo Thomas

-You've been a real estate agent for several years and you're finally ready to become a broker.
+You've been a real estate agent for many years and you're finally ready to become a broker.
 Congratulations!
 Now, the question is: How?
 Can you simply start calling yourself a broker?

-First the bad news: becoming a broker requires more than just positive affirmation.
+First the bad news: becoming a real estate broker requires more than just gumption and positive affirmations.
 But here's the good news: in this post, we'll give you the exact steps to becoming a real estate broker in the great state of Massachusetts.

 Let's get started.